 Introduction -UK director duties and responsibilities

-What are the director duties (UK) for an individual who runs their own UK limited company?
-Furthermore, what are your UK company director responsibilities when you have your own limited company?
-When you are a director and have set up your own company, you should be aware of several duties and Companies House director responsibilities.
-Please note that you will also need to keep up with these UK director responsibilities on an ongoing basis.
+What are the director duties (UK) for an individual who runs their own contractor limited company?
+Furthermore, what are your official UK company director responsibilities as a director?
+When you are a limited company contractor and UK director, you should be aware of several duties and Companies House director responsibilities.
+Please note that UK contractors as well as other company directors have to keep up with these UK director responsibilities on an ongoing basis.

-The reason you will need to keep up with your responsibilities is that when you are a director, there are certain standards that you must maintain.
+The reason you will need to keep up with your Companies House director responsibilities is that when you are a director, there are certain standards that you must maintain.
 The duties of directors of a company include both duties and tasks and the authorities expect you to adhere to these for the good of your company’s business.
-They are also there to make sure that things run smoothly each day.
+Your directorship responsibilities are also there to make sure that things run smoothly each day.
 In summary, following these as part of your company management will keep you in good stead going forward.

 In the future, if you ever find yourself in a position where your company cannot pay its taxes, there are certain things which you need to consider.

-Please read our article covering contractors’ tax tips for the valuable information you should know when you have your own business.
+Please read our article which covers tax tips for limited company contractors for some great information you should know when you have your own business.
 This includes our latest advice for the best tax planning ideas.

 As a director, you must act lawfully and be honest at all times.
 You will need to make decisions that are for the good of the business and its shareholders.

-A UK company director’s duties (UK) and formal responsibilities are set out in the Companies Act 2006.
-The Companies House director’s responsibilities are also set out in the Memorandum of Association.
+UK company director’s duties (UK) and formal Companies House director responsibilities (UK) are set out in the Companies Act 2006.
+The Companies House directors’ responsibilities are also set out in the Memorandum of Association.
 Indeed, so should any service contract that is in place between a director and their company.
 The Companies Act 2006 directors’ duties lay out a formal regime for directors, containing seven key requirements.
 You should follow these when you have your own UK company.